 Middle third clavicle fracture with soft tissue swelling.
 (From Sherman SC, et al: Simon’s Emergency Orthopedics, 7th ed.
 New York: McGraw-Hill; 2014.
 Courtesy of Northwestern Emergency Medicine teaching file with permission.)

 ANATOMY AND PATHOPHYSIOLOGY

 The clavicle is the only bony attachment of the upper extremity to the axial skeleton.
 It serves as a strut to support the shoulder girdle.
 It provides support and stabilization of the upper limb while allowing a broad range of movements.
 The clavicle is securely attached at both the acromioclavicular and sternoclavicular joints by ligaments (Figure 112-3).
 The subclavian vessels and nerves of the brachial plexus pass posterior and inferior to the clavicle at its midportion where it overlies the first rib.
 The proximity of these neurovascular structures and the underlying lung accounts for most of the potential complications of clavicular fractures.

 The clavicle serves as a strut between the torso and upper extremity.
 The brachial plexus and great vessels pass behind the middle third of the clavicle.

 The most commonly used classification for clavicular fractures was proposed by Allman.6 This simple classification is useful clinically and mechanistically but it does not predict outcomes.
-Group I fractures are midclavicular and ...
+Group I fractures are midclavicular and account for ...